 The first rule of pancakes is to back the hell away from those mixes that now line every supermarket and convenience shop from late January until Shrove Tuesday.
 They’re just very expensive flour and a bit of dried egg.
 You only need 4 things to make pancakes (plus any toppings) – Plain Flour, Eggs, Milk and Salt.
 The recipe is in fact basically the same as for Yorkshire Puddings.
 It also takes 2 minutes to make the batter and a little patience to batch cook.

-You can make these in advance for a larger group and keep them warm in the oven on low or heaven forbid, give them a quick nuke in the microwave before serving.
+You can make these simple pancakes in advance for a larger group and keep them warm in the oven on low or heaven forbid, give them a quick nuke in the microwave before serving.

 Serves 2 (Makes 6 Pancakes)